tavetiss/2020-06_Scientic_Python_SISEO_/README.md

     - [ ] Numerical resolution of ordinary differential equations,
     - [ ] Machine / Deep Learning (Scikit Learn, PyTorch) …
 - Half-day 6: Realization of a project:
     - [ ] Each participant proposes to solve a problem with the proposed methods.
-At the end of this session, the project is realized a GitLab or GitHub repository.
+At the end of this session, the project is realized as a GitLab or GitHub repository.